 Promoting community sustainability through equipment donations

-All donations consist of modern, Windows 7-compatible equipment, and every hard drive is wiped clean of data before being delivered.
-Nord then works with the organization receiving the equipment, coaching them on how to acquire and install new software at a significant discount.
+All computer donations consist of modern, Windows 7-compatible equipment, and every hard drive is wiped clean of data before being delivered.

 NEW President and CEO Michael Tyson said that technology is the most under-funded area for non-profits.
 “For nonprofits to receive donations such as this…it’s like Christmas for them,” he said.
 “I cannot express the gratitude and appreciation we have for Old National and how they stepped up to the plate with this donation.”